efficiently/larasset/README.md

     Note: It is strongly recommended that you turn off error detail in your production environment.

-4. Add these two services providers to `config/app.php`:
+4. Add these services providers to `config/app.php`:

     ```php
             'Illuminate\Html\HtmlServiceProvider',